willisplummer/westernbeefs/README.md

 to do:
 ====================

+- deploy a beta version of the new site on heroku

 - polymorphic pages that can be associated with articles or stories (which are nested under articles)

 - stories scraper for old site

+- customize ckeditor to only provide basic functionality (bold, italic, link, indent, and linebreaks). it seems like this can be done using their toolbar configurator utility [found here](http://docs.ckeditor.com/#!/guide/dev_toolbar) but they suggest that you not just edit the config file because all of the plugins will still be pre-loaded. more info about the rails integration [here](https://github.com/galetahub/ckeditor).

+- find a way of handling longer stories where the index on the first page is custom formatted w/ css

-- update scrapers to skip leading `<br>`'s on page content and author bios
+- update scrapers to skip leading `<br>`'s on page content and author bios.

+- improve layout to more accurately match the original. (figure out whether or not to keep the two leading linebreaks with page title.)

+## done

-- scraper pulled all the `&nbsp`'s but the site doesn't like them. is there a way to automate converting them to something it will accept?
+- ~~scraper pulled all the `&nbsp`'s but the site doesn't like them. find and replace with `&nbsp;` before writing to db~~

-- remove rich text editor (has way too many options, sends way too much info, loads inconsistently) - maybe replace with something that just tracks line breaks, bold, and italics.. something like [this?](https://github.com/xing/wysihtml5)

 - ~~validate author url input begins with http://~~

 - ~~save password info in a private file~~

-- deploy a beta version of the new site on heroku

 wishlist:
 ====================